kean216/IDSpy/README.md

-Host-Based Intrusion Detection System (HIDS)
+Host-Based Intrusion Detection System

 A Python-based intrusion detection system utilizing a producer-consumer architecture to simulate and detect SSH brute-force attacks in real-time.
 Designed to demonstrate core Security Information and Event Management (SIEM) logic, this tool utilizes state-tracking and Regular Expressions (RegEx) to parse unstructured log data and flag malicious actors based on strict failure thresholds.

-Installation
+Installation:

 Clone the repository to your local machine.
 This project relies entirely on standard Python libraries, requiring no external dependencies or virtual environments.

 git clone (https://github.com/kean216/IDSpy.git)